-FIGURE 20 on page 32 shows an example of the initial Switch Manager window.
+The following figure shows an example of the initial Switch Manager window.
 The appearance may vary depending on the switch model.
-The following sections describe the components of the window
+The following sections describe the components of the window.

 FIGURE 20 EZSwitchSetup Switch Manager components

 - 1 Tasks panel

 - 2 Content page

 - 3 Status bar